ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 The Plan

 The plan for the trek was simple and seemed feasible.
-I would finish the trek in 3 days, and these 3 days, I would survive on dry fruits, biscuits and chocolate bars.
+I would finish the trek in 3 days, surviving on dry fruits, biscuits, and chocolate bars.
 I was carrying my tent and sleeping bag.

 • Day 1: Mana to Chakrateeth